 We were incorporated in Delaware on December 30, 2011.
-All of our historical oil and natural gas assets, operations and results described in this prospectus are currently those of Windsor Permian, which is an entity controlled by our equity sponsor, Wexford.
-Immediately prior to the effectiveness of the registration statement of which this prospectus is a part, Windsor Permian will become our wholly-owned subsidiary and we will acquire the oil and gas assets of Gulfport located in the Permian Basin in the Gulfport transaction.
+All of our historical oil and natural gas assets, operations and results described in this prospectus were those of Windsor Permian which, prior to this offering, was an entity controlled by our equity sponsor, Wexford.
+Immediately prior to the effectiveness of the registration statement relating to this prospectus, Windsor Permian became our wholly-owned subsidiary and we acquired the oil and gas assets of Gulfport located in the Permian Basin in the Gulfport transaction.
 The oil and natural gas properties of Windsor Permian, Gulfport and Windsor UT described in this prospectus have been acquired by Windsor Permian, Gulfport and Windsor UT since December 2007.
 As a result, there is only limited historical financial and operating information available upon which to base your evaluation of our performance.